 With their bright colours, cheerful faces, and thick, dark green leaves, petunias are a great choice for a window box – and they look especially lovely when they cascade over the edge of your container.

-For more detailed instructions on how to create a petunia flower box, you might want to read this article by Home Guides.
-Alternatively, why not have a watch of the video below to find out more about growing petunias?
+For more detailed instructions on how to grow petunias, you might want to read this article from Garden Design.
+Alternatively, why not watch the video below to find out more about growing petunias?

 2. Strawberries